This article has links to products and services we recommend, which we may make a commission from.

-For the indigeneous reds varieties, you will find Kotsifali and Mandilari as unique and must-try Cretan wines.
+For the indigenous reds varieties, you will find Kotsifali and Mandilari as unique and must-try Cretan wines.

 Their most recent effort has been on adding organic wines to their product range.

-While not all their wines are organics, Lyrarakis is committed to developing sustainable winegrowing practices.
+While not all their wines are organic, Lyrarakis is committed to developing sustainable winegrowing practices.

 They created a partnership with local wine growers sharing the same vision.
-To continue offering high quality indigeneous Cretan wines recognized and appreciated internationally for their unique character.
+To continue offering high-quality indigenous Cretan wines recognized and appreciated internationally for their unique character.